By Katie Hellmuth Martin

 Second: forgiveness.
 Growing up, there were things that frustrated me.
 Like when my mom would shuffle through her credit cards to find the right one at checkout.
 Now, I do that.
 Even worse — I do the Balance Transfer Dance on my phone if I need to quickly move money into the right account to check out.
 Or being hijacked in the car.
 “Don’t you want a smoothie at Beacon Natural while I get groceries?” or “Don’t you want a lollypop at Rhinebeck Bank after I make the car payment?”
 Yeah, I do all of those things now, which has broadened my understanding of my parents, and yielded greater love for them.

 But enough about me.
 We’re going to be talking about kid-friendly approaches to life here!
 Off the top of my head, we can tackle entertainment, interior design, food, fitness, events, working-parent life, childcare.
 All the things we need to do in order to make kid-friendly work.

-Email Katie at [email protected]The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Email Katie at email@example.com.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.